 The Advanced Heart Failure and Transplant Cardiology Fellowship at Mayo Clinic in Rochester, Minnesota, is designed to provide intensive experience and training in the evaluation and treatment of patients with advanced heart failure.

-The Advanced Heart Failure and Cardiac Transplant fellow plays an integral role in the management of a wide pathologic spectrum of clinical heart failure, to include initial diagnostic evaluation, chronic management strategies, high-risk cardiac surgical and percutaneous interventions, cardiac transplantation, mechanical circulatory device therapy and end-of-life care and management.
+As an Advanced Heart Failure and Cardiac Transplant fellow, you play an integral role in the management of a wide pathological spectrum of clinical heart failure, to include initial diagnostic evaluation, chronic management strategies, high-risk cardiac surgical and percutaneous interventions, cardiac transplantation, mechanical circulatory device therapy, and end-of-life care and management.
 This one-year program includes exposure to clinical research in the field of heart failure and cardiac transplantation.

 Mayo Clinic has a long-standing tradition of practicing both the art and science of medicine.
 Physicians, scientists, residents, students, nurses and allied health staff members work as a team at Mayo Clinic.
-Our staff clinicians and scientists are called consultants in recognition of their teaching and mentoring role on the team.
+Our staff clinicians and scientists are called consultants in recognition of their teaching and mentoring roles on the team.

 Mayo Clinic's academic environment, favorable faculty ratio, large patient population and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated and comprehensive educational experience.
 The "Mayo Clinic way" of graduate medical education ensures the finest teaching and the broadest patient care experience possible during a busy, hands-on fellowship.

 The Advanced Heart Failure and Transplant Cardiology Fellowship at Mayo Clinic fulfills the training requirements as defined by the American Board of Internal Medicine.
 The program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).